Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Applications and Numerical Examples

 \textbf{Simulator}: In what follows, we apply Algorithm \ref{Alg:Tsallis-q-Learning} with the above parameterized value function and q-function.
-To generate sample trajectories, we first apply the acceptance-rejection sampling method (c.f. \citealt{flury1990acceptance}) to generate the control pair $(u^1_t,u^2_t)$ from the q-Gaussian distribution with density function given by \eqref{eq:parameter-policy} at time $t$.
+To generate sample trajectories, we first apply the acceptance-rejection sampling method (\citealt{flury1990acceptance}) to generate the control pair $(u^1_t,u^2_t)$ from the $p$-Gaussian distribution with density function given by \eqref{eq:parameter-policy} at time $t$.
 Then, the control pair $(u^1_t,u^2_t)$ is used to the following simulator

 where $N(\Delta t)$ is a Poisson random variable with rate $\lambda \Delta t$.

 \textbf{Algorithm Inputs}: We set the coefficients of the simulator to $\lambda=0.01,X_0=2,T=0.25$, the known parameters as $\gamma=0.01,p=3,c=1,\kappa=1,\ell=10,x=2,T=0.25$, the time step as $dt=0.01$, and the number of iterations as $N=10000$.
 The learning rates are set as follows: { } where ${\rm linspace}_{(a,b,n)}(\cdot)$ is the Matlab function that returns a row vector of $n$ points linearly spaced between and including $a$ and $b$ with the spacing between the points being $\frac{b-a}{n-1}$.